MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/sample-local-install.md

   - Powerplatform
 ---

-# Sample Local Install
+# Sample local install

-The following captures the results of a sample local install
+The following captures the results of a sample local install.

 ![Local Install](./media/install-local.svg)